iloire/asp.net-mvc-example-invoicing-app/README.md

 ## TAGS (change log):

+**0.14**

+ * Added globalization support in printing invoice.
+Added spanish resource file.
+ * Adding and edition customer now works with a modal popup windows using AJAX.
+ * Added InvoiceNumber field to Invoice so it can be defined and edited by the user.

 **0.13**

  * Support for **SQL Server Compact Edition** (by default).
 You can choose to other database provider in web.config.